 If you're only looking to occasionally ski light powder, the Atomics are acceptable.
 If all you want to do is slay knee-deep pow, then you may desire something more powder-specific, such as the Rossignol Soul 7 HD W.

 Again in the theme of this ski being a great guide in new terrain, the Atomics perform decently in chunky post-storm snow, but they do not excel.
 At 8.3 lbs per pair, they are actually on the heavier side of the bunch.
-But they seemed to prefer to ride on top of the crud, rather than bulldozing through it like the Kastle FX 95 HPs.
+But they seemed to prefer to ride on top of the crud, rather than bulldozing through it.

 They work in light chop.
-But in either deeper or denser situations, we found ourselves feeling less confident, and wishing we had something a bit stiffer and bullish like the Blizzard Black Pearl.
+But in either deeper or denser situations, we found ourselves feeling less confident, and wishing we had something a bit stiffer.

 The Vantage 90 Ti isn't the snappiest of all our tested skis, but that's not to say it doesn't have a spring to its step.
 These skis are light enough that they're happy getting airborne, and they have a nice rebound when unwound at the end of a short turn, or when released after a high-pressured carve.
 While it's hard to compete with the pure delight of popping around on the Elan Ripsticks, our testers agreed that their lightness and ease of turning would make these skis feel playful for an upper-intermediate or advanced skier.